TIWARINEERAJ/Power-Trading-Agent-2/README.md

 - [ ] Mobile-responsive design improvements
 - [ ] Order cancellation functionality
 - [ ] Email notifications for completed trades

 ---

+## ❓ FAQ

+**Q: Where does the data come from?**
+A: The app fetches live spot market data from the [IEX India](https://www.iexindia.com/) website using HTTP requests and parses the results with pandas.

+**Q: Can I use this for live trading?**
+A: This project is for research, education, and prototyping.
+For production or live trading, thorough testing and additional risk controls are required.

+**Q: Can I customize the trading logic or forecasting model?**
+A: Absolutely!
+Edit `src/agents/rule_based_agent.py` for trading rules or `src/models/price_forecaster.py` for the forecasting model.

+**Q: How do I deploy this on Streamlit Cloud?**
+A: Push your code to GitHub, connect your repo on [Streamlit Cloud](https://streamlit.io/cloud), and set the entry point to `src/app.py`.

+**Q: The app fails to fetch data.
+What should I do?**
+A: Check your network, ensure the IEX site is up, and review logs for error messages.
+If the page structure changes, update the scraping logic in `iex_api.py`.

+---